The evolved psychological mechanisms underlying relationship maintenance are ancient, but people navigate their relationships in a modern world.

 My research utilizes longitudinal, dyadic, and experimental methods to examine how fundamental relationship motives and their underlying individual differences function in modern society.
 Additionally, I examine specific sources of evolutionary mismatch (e.g., hormonal contraceptives) and their consequences for long-term relationships.

 Fundamental Relationship Motives & their Implications for Relationships

-One core pillar of my research examines how relationship outcomes--like satisfaction and the likelihood of breakup--are associated with people's traits.
+One core pillar of my research examines how relationship outcomes--like satisfaction and divorce--are associated with individual differences in fundamental relationship motives.
 For example, I have found that people's motivations to pursue casual sex (i.e., their sociosexuality) predicts long-term marital satisfaction and dissolution.
-Moreover, even how people make every-day decisions (i.e., their tendencies to maximize vs. satisfice) play a role in how much their partners' traits (e.g., physical attractiveness) are associated with relationship well-being.
+Additionally, I have shown that how people make difficult decisions between choice alternatives (i.e., their tendencies to maximize vs. satisfice) play a role in how much their partners' traits (e.g., physical attractiveness) are associated with their relationship satisfaction.

-Some novel features of the modern environment are mismatched to the evolved psychological processes that underlie relationship initiation and maintenance.
-A second pillar of my research thus examines how such novelties may disrupt core relationship processes.
-In particular, I am interested in how hormonal contraceptives alter partner preferences, sexual strategies, and relationship maintenance mechanisms.
-For example, I have found that men whose partners use hormonal contraceptives are less likely to respond to perceived relationship threats (e.g., low partner commitment) with functional mate-guarding behaviors.
-In addition, I am interested in how people manage the threat of the increased availability of alternative partners and romantic rivals that is characteristic of today's interconnected society.
+Some novel features of the modern environment are mismatched to, and thus may interfere with, evolved psychological processes that promote relationship maintenance.
+For example, I have shown that longitudinal changes in hormonal contraceptives may interfere with sexual satisfaction, which promotes pair-bond maintenance.
+Additionally, I have found that men whose partners use hormonal contraceptives are less likely to respond to perceived relationship threats (e.g., low partner commitment) with functional mate-guarding behaviors.
+I am also interested in how people manage the threat of the increased availability of alternative partners (and, relatedly, increased threat of romantic rivals) that is characteristic of today's interconnected and population-dense society.